Sign up to our Newsletter

 5. Tell an interesting story where you are the main character

-Like the personal statements, these essays can showcase your abilities, talents, and interest, which can help you become a more attractive candidate.
+NYU offers applicants the opportunity to write optional essays to supplement their applications.
+Like personal statements, these essays can showcase your abilities, talents, and interests, which can help you become a more attractive candidate.

 • A long gap in your resume or education